medialab/spsm-database-api/README.md

 $ spsm download table
 ```

-The terminal will prompt you to enter the information described above, necessary for all data downloads.
+As described above, the terminal will prompt you to enter the information necessary for all types of data download.

 Then you will be prompted to enter the name of the table you want to download.

 ![download table](doc/img/download_table.png)